 How to Overseed Your Lawn

-Choose a grass seed or seed blend that thrives in your climate; these are often listed as cool-season or warm-season grasses.
+Choose a grass seed or seed blend that thrives in your hardiness zone and climate; these are often listed as cool-season or warm-season grasses.
 Cool-season varieties are for areas with cold winters, while warm-season grasses do well in hot summer weather but can't handle a cold winter.
-Also look for grass designed to resist drought, insects and fungal diseases, for instance, to help ensure a healthy lawn year after year.
+Also look for grass designed to resist drought, insects, and fungal diseases, for instance, to help ensure a healthy lawn year after year.

 All-purpose blends, such as a sun and shade reseeding mix, are also good choices to use in the average yard that has some shaded areas and lots of sun.
 The label on the seed packaging generally tells you everything you need to know about the seed's benefits, where it grows best and how to care for it once it germinates.

 Once you've chosen the seed, read the label to determine how much to use per square foot.
-If overseeding the entire yard or numerous relatively large areas, a broadcast spreader is the best way to ensure even coverage with the ideal amount of seed per square foot.
+If overseeding the entire yard or numerous relatively large areas, use a broadcast spreader to ensure even coverage with the ideal amount of seed per square foot.
 The seed package even indicates which setting to use on the spreader to ensure the best coverage.

 A handheld spreader is another option that costs a lot less and takes up far less space in the garage or shed.
 This device works in much the same way as a broadcast spreader, only it may take a little practice to figure out the timing on using the controls and your walking pace.
 The setting suggestions are different for a hand spreader compared to a broadcast spreader, so make sure you check the seed bag for the proper handheld spreader settings.